 The Company capitalizes direct and indirect project costs associated with the initial development of a property until the property is substantially complete and ready for its intended use.
 Capitalized project costs include pre-acquisition, development, and preconstruction costs including overhead, salaries, and related costs of personnel directly involved, real estate taxes, insurance, utilities, ground rent, and interest.
-Interest capitalized during the years ended December 31, 2022, 2021, and 2020 was \$4.0 million, \$1.5 million and \$3.6 million, respectively.
+Interest is also capitalized in relation to the Company's equity method investments for development projects.
+Interest capitalized during the years ended December 31, 2023, 2022, and 2021 was \$8.3 million, \$4.0 million and \$1.5 million, respectively.

 The Company capitalizes predevelopment costs directly identifiable with specific properties when the development of such properties is probable.
 Capitalized predevelopment costs are presented within other assets in the consolidated balance sheets.
 Land for which development activities have not yet commenced are presented separately as land held for development in the consolidated balance sheets.
-Capitalized predevelopment costs as of December 31, 2022 and 2021 were \$8.0 million and \$8.3 million, respectively.
+Capitalized predevelopment costs as of December 31, 2023 and 2022 were \$7.8 million and \$8.0 million, respectively.
 Costs attributable to unsuccessful projects are expensed.